 And now you can create presentations for others to share in without having to worry about your original Google Slides being altered.

 If you’re curious about other tech topics, then you might be interested in this popular post on our blog – How To Change The Font Color Of Your Headings In WordPress 5.0 Gutenberg!
+And if you’re curious what materials are shown in the feature image, they include:

+You can find these and other materials in my Spirited Learning store on Teachers Pay Teachers.
 Stay safe and be well, friends.
 I’m glad you’re here! ❤️